Waluigi: Characteristics

-The symbol "Γ" (upside-down L) on Waluigi's hat and gloves is used to represent him in many games.
+The Greek symbol "Γ" (upside-down L) on Waluigi's hat and gloves is used to represent him in many games.

 Waluigi is portrayed as a mischievous villain and an exaggerated mirror version of Luigi.
 He bears a large pink nose and crooked moustache.
 His stature is tall, and his frame is thin and lanky.
 He is the rival of Luigi and is the same age.
 His Super Smash Bros.
 Melee trophy describes him as hardworking by stating that he spends his time training and perfecting his skills in order to antagonise the Mario brothers.
 Although he has a scrawny physique, Waluigi is technically skilled and athletic but sometimes cheats in-game.
 His design comprises black overalls, a purple long-sleeved shirt, and a purple hat with a yellow "Γ" symbol (an inverted L, paralleling Wario's W as an upside-down M).

 Martinet stated that the cornerstone of Waluigi's personality is one of self-pity, a character who feels that everything goes right for everyone but himself.
 Waluigi was created to be the tennis partner of Wario in Mario Tennis, and early material from Nintendo of Europe portrayed them as brothers, but their relationship has since been ambiguous.
 When asked whether Waluigi was a brother to Wario in 2008, Martinet stated that while he did not know, he felt that they were just "two nice, evil guys who found each other".

 Despite having appeared in more than 50 video games, Waluigi has been provided with little backstory and has few defining traits other than the need to be liked, an appreciation of Princess Daisy, and his habit of screaming out his signature catchphrase, "Waaah!"
 In various Mario sports games, Waluigi can perform exaggerated athletic moves.
 In Mario Power Tennis, when making an offensive power shot, he demonstrates his spinning ability and poses in the shape of his "Γ" symbol.
 In Mario Party 8, his preferred victory stance involves producing a rose as a recurring accessory.
 As displayed in Mario Power Tennis and Mario Hoops 3-on-3, Waluigi has the ability to summon a body of water and swim towards the ball, which IGN editor Rob Burman described as "baffling".